Areas of Concentration

 - One public health course (1 course unit) with a PUBH prefix*

-- One additional public health course unit satisfying one of the following criteria:
+- One additional public health course unit satisfying any of the following criteria:

 - PUBH prefix*

-- Other courses may be considered on a case-by-case basis
+- Other courses considered on a case-by-case basis

-* Due to overlap with medical school course MOD320 Health Care Systems, PUBH505 Health Administration and Policy is ineligible and should not be taken by medical students to satisfy requirements of this certificate.
+*Due to overlap with medical school course HHS 320: Health System Sciences, the public health course PUBH 5050 Health Administration and Policy is not eligible and should not be taken by medical students to satisfy requirements of this certificate.

 This program enables students to describe the importance of incorporating spiritual care into a health care system; to integrate patients’ spiritual issues and resources into ongoing treatment and plans for care; to demonstrate the ability to engage and remain fully present with a patient; to practice curious inquiry—a nonjudgmental practice of exploration without goals or expectations; and to identify the role spirituality plays in one’s professional life.